Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 - Black dots — hair shafts broken off at the scalp surface within the patch

-- Nail changes — pitting, ridging, or a sandpaper-like texture on the fingernails, present in a meaningful proportion of AA patients and often overlooked
+- Nail changes — pitting, ridging, or a sandpaper-like texture on the fingernails, present in a meaningful proportion of patients and often overlooked

 - Sudden onset — patches typically appear over days, not weeks or months